This blog focuses on tech. We talk about the implementation of tech, and we talk about the tech industry.

 My answer to this one is based not on my own experience, but on the experience of a friend of mine who is about 80 years old, who has been a women’s counselor for about 50 years.

 Terry told me that many dads spend time doing projects with their daughters when they are small.

 But sometime around when the daughter hits puberty, that tends to stop.
 Terry believes that so many women’s lives, and their dad’s lives, might have benefitted in those years from the two of them having an activity that they regularly enjoyed doing together.

 It’s hard to make time for things, but that one is important.

 I can say, having been a daughter, that some of my best memories from childhood involve making saddles and other accessories for my model horses with my dad.

 As a leader what’s one thing you wish you had learned earlier?

 How to apologize and own my mistakes.
 I learned it when I was 19 from a truly egregious fuckup while coxing a race.
 I lost the boat the race.
 I felt awful.
-I sort of still do.

 I had to learn how to own up, apologize, and move forward with a team that no longer trusted me…to rebuild their trust.
 I got lucky and learned this lesson early.
 I wish I had learned it even earlier.
 And I always, always wish it were easier.